How To Increase Your Take Home Pay

 Triple-Tax Advantage:

-1. Contributions are pre-tax (reduce taxable income)
+1. Contributions go in pre-tax (reduce your taxable income)

-2. Investment growth is tax-free
+2. Investment growth inside the account is tax-free

-3. Withdrawals for qualified medical expenses are tax-free
+3. Withdrawals for qualified medical expenses come out tax-free

-2026 HSA Limits:
+2026 HSA Contribution Limits:

-- Individual coverage: $4,300/year
+- Individual HDHP coverage: $4,300/year

-- Family coverage: $8,550/year
+- Family HDHP coverage: $8,550/year

 - Age 55+ catch-up: additional $1,000

-Real Dollar Impact:
+Real Dollar Impact at $75,000:

-Funding the full $4,300 individual HSA at a 22% federal + 5% state rate:
+Funding the full $4,300 individual HSA at a 22% federal + 5% state combined rate:

 - Tax savings: $4,300 × 27% = $1,161/year ($97/month)

-- Net cost of funding $4,300 in HSA: only $3,139
+- Net cost of putting $4,300 in an HSA: only $3,139

 3. Use Flexible Spending Accounts (FSA)